 - Your HELP (HECS) balance for the applicable year

 A registered tax agent can get pre-filling reports for their clients from as far back as the 2009 income year.
 We can also put in a written request for data going back to 2001.

 You will also need to find your receipts and deductions for the relevant year.
-If you haven’t lodged in years, receipts might be had to find.
+If you haven’t lodged in years, receipts might be hard to find.

 But don’t worry, there are some deductions you can claim without having receipts.
-A tax agent can help your work out what you can claim based on your job and investment situation.
+We can help your work out what you can claim based on your job and investment situation.

 Do-it-yourself: You will need to find all your paperwork yourself.
 Even if you have lost paperwork, there are simple ways you can replace it.
 See our article on finding lost tax records.

-Getting help: Your registered tax agent can lodge tax returns for you electronically.
+Getting help: We can lodge tax returns for you electronically.
 Beyond Accountancy can prepare and lodge returns on the spot if you have all the information ready.
 Refunds can be paid as early as 1-2 weeks, and the appointment can be done in person or online.

 How to get help with your tax